Norman McCay: Fictional character biography

-At the final battle involving the Outsiders, the Justice League and the heroes who escaped from the super-hero gulag, a nuclear bomb is dropped by the U.N.
+At the final battle involving the Outsiders, the Justice League and the heroes who escaped from the super-hero gulag, a nuclear bomb is dropped by the United Nations.
 The Spectre asks McCay to pass judgement on who is right.
 McCay, recognizing that the situation is more complex than simply a right or wrong decision, sees an alternative.

 After the bomb detonates, McCay grows angry at the Spectre's announced intent to depart and leave things as they are.
 He informs him that if Superman went to the U.N. and events proceed this would allow the very evil that the Spectre is supposed to oppose.
 As Superman rages at the U.N., McCay reaches him and informs him of the few survivors and calls attention to the fact that conflict arises when superhumans separate themselves from humans.
 This convinces Superman to calm down and follow a new path.

 McCay is later seen giving an inspiring sermon to his parish (now including Jim Corrigan, the human form of the Spectre), preaching a message of hope.
 Finally in the epilogue in the Planet Krypton restaurant, Corrigan expresses his chagrin that the meal named after him, "Spectre platter", is a mix of spinach and cottage cheese.
 McCay, who is with him, points out that at least he is remembered in some way.
 Batman is also there with Superman and Wonder Woman, and is amused of McCay's attempt of helping the Spirit of Vengeance reintegrate into society.

 Other versions

 The New-Earth version of Norman McKay appears in Justice Society of America Kingdom Come Special: Superman #1.
 The Superman of Earth-22 is worried that he is the cause of events that leads to the destruction of each world he inhabits.
 Remembering the Biblical warnings of the Earth-22 McKay just before the deadly events at the Gulag, he visits New-Earth's McKay in Chicago.
-This version of McKay is retired from preaching and his wife still alive.
+This version of McKay is retired from preaching and his wife is still alive.
 McKay reassures Superman-22 that his presence on New-Earth may just as likely help prevent its destruction.

-A man that looks strikingly similar to Norman McCay/Clark Ross appears in Alex Ross' Marvels issue 3, after Phil Sheldon exits J. Jonah Jameson's office towards the end of the issue.
+A man that looks strikingly similar to Norman McCay/Clark Ross appears in Alex Ross' Marvels issue #3, after Phil Sheldon exits J. Jonah Jameson's office towards the end of the issue.